tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/内容审核接口/图片审核/图片批量审核_intl_en.md

 >

 <span id=1></span>
-Customize moderation policies based on different business scenarios as instructed in [Setting Moderation Policy](https://cloud.tencent.com/document/product/460/56345).
+Customize moderation policies based on different business scenarios as instructed in Setting Moderation Policy.

 ## Restrictions

 - Supported image file size: < 32 MB.
 To moderate images larger than 5 MB in size, you need to use the `large-image-detect` parameter when calling the API.
 - Supported image quantity: Up to **100** images per request.
 - Supported image file resolution: A **resolution above 256x256** is recommended; otherwise, the recognition effect may be affected.
->- Supported image file formats: PNG, JPG, JPEG, BMP, GIF, WEBP.
+- Supported image file formats: PNG, JPG, JPEG, BMP, GIF, WEBP.
 WEBP images involving advertising QR codes cannot be moderated currently.
 - Supported image URL transfer protocols: HTTP, HTTPS.
 - Calling the API requires a signature.
 For more information, see [Request Signature](https://intl.cloud.tencent.com/document/product/436/7778).